Kriz-hub/Holiday-Dialysis/README.md

 ##Features
 There is some Javascript added for using GetelementbyID to use display=none and display=inline to hide language when is is not chosen.

+##Features left to implement
+The behaviour of the scroll-spy is somewhat pour, I was forced to add some empty text to get it right on the pages.
+With a little bit more knowlegde of Javascript I could make a custom scroll-spy myself.
+I think I would use "100vh", because that's alway the screensize vertically.
+Then use a way to get the current screenposition relatively to "100vh", then give a command to make some lines of scrolling.

+##Testing